 Blue Mountain Coffee, Jamaica

-Jamaica is a tropical paradise that is home to some of the most wonderful coffee the world has ever seen.
-Blue Mountain Coffee is grown in the blue mountains of Jamaica, and it is one of the most decadent and expensive coffees in the world, because its increased popularity worldwide.
+Jamaica is a tropical paradise that is home to some of the most wonderful coffee the world has ever tasted.
+Blue Mountain Coffee is grown in the (wait for it) blue mountains of Jamaica, and it is one of the most decadent and expensive coffees in the world, because its increased popularity worldwide.

 Kona Coffee, Hawaii

 Grown on the sides of two huge volcanoes in Hawaii, Kona coffee is unique in many ways.
 The volcanic minerals in the ground, along with the highly porous soils, help make Kona coffee one of the best varieties in the world.

 Sumatra Coffee – Indonesia

 Sumatra coffee is from the western-most island in Indonesia of the same name.
 Sumatra’s famous Mandheling coffee is grown on volcanic slopes that have a prime, rich soil perfect for producing the flavor profile that is unique to this coffee.

 No matter what you typically drink at home, the best coffee in the world will surely tempt you to venture outside your coffee comfort zone and be introduced to bold, interesting, and often intense flavors.

 Like this post?
 Why not share it on your Pinterest board!